dconnet/AgilityBook/AgilityBook/Readme.txt

    cp ../../locale/wxstd.po .
 This will generate an initial set of strings to translate.

-MinGW: After installing the Installation Manager (currently 0.6.0 beta), select the mingw32-gettext/bin package.
+MinGW: After installing the Installation Manager (currently 0.6.2 beta), select the mingw32-gettext package (bin [gettext] and dev [msgcat/etc]).
 Update.
 That's all.
-(Plus anything else you might want) Currently using Gettext v0.18.3.1.
+(Plus anything else you might want)
+Note: Sometimes, after applying an update, MinGW seems to lose packages.
+The only work around I found is to delete C:\MinGW and reinstall.
+Currently using Gettext v0.18.3.2.

 --------------------